-As a Tier 1 Member, at any time following your eligibility for a Retirement Benefit, you may elect to participate in the Deferred Retirement Option Plan (DROP).
+As a Tier 1 Member, at any time after you attain 20 years of credited service (see Retirement Benefit), you may elect to participate in the Deferred Retirement Option Plan (DROP).
 DROP is a voluntary and irrevocable benefit program that offers you the opportunity to receive a one-time lump sum payment, at the time of your retirement, in addition to your monthly retirement benefit.
-The process to enter into DROP is that at the time you elect to participate in DROP, your monthly retirement benefit is calculated (solidified) based on the salary and service at the time of your participation and then that monthly amount is deferred each month while you continue to work with your employer up to a maximum of 60 months (5 years).
+The process to enter into DROP is that at the time you elect to participate, your monthly retirement benefit is calculated (solidified) based on the salary and service at the time of your participation and then that monthly amount is deferred each month while you continue to work with your employer up to a maximum of 60 months (5 years).
 Then, either before or at 60 months, you would terminate your employment with your employer and officially retire, thus receiving your previously calculated accumulated DROP retirement payments, plus interest, and you would also begin to receive your monthly retirement benefit payments.

-Please note that at the time you exit DROP and officially retire, PSPRS automatically issues ALL of the taxable portion of your DROP, with interest, into a 401(a) Defined Contribution (DC) plan administered by Nationwide Retirement Solutions and if you have any previously taxed monies, those funds will be issued to you in the same manner as your monthly retirement payment (either direct deposit or check).
+At at the time you exit DROP and officially retire, PSPRS automatically issues ALL of the taxable portion of your DROP, with interest, into the 401(a) Public Safety Personnel Defined Contribution Retirement Plan (PSPDCRP) currently administered by Nationwide Retirement Solutions.
+If you have any previously taxed monies, those funds will be issued to you in the same manner as your monthly retirement payment (either direct deposit or check).

 For members wishing to consult with a financial advisor for retirement planning and overall financial wellness, PSPRS has partnered with Public Safety Financial/Galloway.